DomoApps/domo-developer-portal/docs/API-Reference/Product-APIs/Filesets.md

 **Response:**

-- Returns the FileSetcontents as a download (binary/text stream).
+- Returns the FileSet contents as a download (binary/text stream).

 ---